jdbrice/RootMD/README.md

 - execute c++ code blocks via ROOT REPL
 - capture stdout, stderr and inject into output
 - embed (base64) or link to any image files produced
-- output to HTML or Markdown (or obsidian flavored markdown)
+- output to HTML, Markdown (or obsidian flavored markdown), or as a presentation (via Marp)
-- execute html, css, javascript code blocks (for html output) to customize output file
+- execute html, css, javascript code blocks (for html output) to customize output

 ## usage
 ```sh